 While we do not believe that our products and proprietary rights infringe upon the proprietary rights of others, third parties may assert infringement claims against us or claims that we have violated a patent or infringed on a copyright, trademark or other proprietary right belonging to them.
 Any infringement claim, even one without merit, could result in the expenditure of significant financial and managerial resources to defend against the claim.
 Moreover, a successful claim of product infringement against us or a settlement could require us to pay substantial amounts or obtain a license to continue to use the technology that is the subject of the claim, or otherwise restrict or prohibit our use of the technology.
-We might not be able to obtain a license from the third party asserting the claim on commercially reasonable terms, if at all.
-We also may not be able to obtain a license from another provider of suitable alternative technology to permit us to continue offering the product.
+We might not be able to obtain a license from another provider of suitable alternative technology to permit us to continue offering the product.
 Infringement claims asserted against us could have a material adverse effect on our business, operating results and financial condition.

-A supplier of one of our software packages requested to conduct an audit of our operation to verify that we do not breach any intellectual property rights he allegedly owns.
+Several years ago, a supplier of one of our software packages requested to conduct an audit of our operations to verify that we do not breach any intellectual property rights it allegedly owns.
 We believe that we have fully, diligently and timely complied with our obligation toward the supplier.
-We also believe that the supplier has no right to conduct any audit of our products or services and such audit may cause us to breach confidentiality obligations to other entities.
+We also believe that the supplier has no right to conduct any audit of our products or services and such audit may cause us to breach confidentiality obligations to other entities, and therefore replied that there were no grounds for his request.
 If we are found to be in violation of such supplier's intellectual property rights, we could be liable for compensation and costs of an unknown amount.
 Such liability could have a material adverse effect on our business, financial condition and results of operations.